Ealing: Studios

 Ealing is best known for its film studios at Ealing Green, which are the oldest in the world and are known especially for the Ealing comedies, including Kind Hearts and Coronets, Passport to Pimlico, The Ladykillers and The Lavender Hill Mob.
 The studios were taken over by the BBC in 1955, with one consequence being that Ealing locations appeared in television programmes including Doctor Who (notably within an iconic 1970 sequence in which deadly shop mannequins menaced local residents) to Monty Python's Flying Circus.
 Most recently, these studios have again been used for making films, including Notting Hill and The Importance of Being Earnest.
 St Trinian's, a remake of the classic film, was produced by Ealing Studios; some locations in Ealing can be seen in this film.

 Most recently, Ealing Studios was the set for the famous Downton Abbey historical television series, of which the below stairs and servant's hall were filmed there.
 On 16 March 2015, the workplace received a visit from the Duchess of Cambridge to observe current productions, as well as meet the cast and crew of the series stated.

 For 14 years, Ealing lacked any cinema houses, after the closure of the Ealing Empire in 2008.
 2022 saw the opening of the Ealing Project, a multi-functional community space centred around a cinema.

 Renovation began on the New Broadway street cinema in late 2012.
 Work is underway as of Spring 2021 for 'Filmworks', an Art Deco apartment-and-cinema block featuring a Picturehouse cinema.
 Local group Pitshanger Pictures shows classic movies in St Barnabas Millennium Hall on Pitshanger Lane.
+Ealing Picturehouse opened in 2023.

 Ealing has a theatre on Mattock Lane, The Questors Theatre.